 They do this by applying significant degrees of physical and mental stress, while at the same time teaching you the fundamentals of military rules and the policies, etiquette, and customs of your particular military service.

 The training programs are scientifically and psychologically designed to disassemble the "civilian" and build from scratch a proud, physically fit, and dedicated member of the military.

 Results of Boot Camp

-You'll find that boot camp simply gets just a little bit easier each and every day.
-You may also find in the future that your military service was a major part of developing who you are - no matter the length of service.
+You'll find that boot camp gets just a little bit easier each day.
+You may also find in the future that your military service was a major part of developing who you are, no matter the length of service.

 While it will help to get into shape and prepare yourself mentally before enlisting, you still may not be fully braced for all the military will throw at you during boot camp.
 How well you deal with unexpected challenges is just one more way the armed services separate the soldiers, sailors, airmen and Marines from those who aren't suited to serve.